-- counseling interactions with counselees (direct counseling service), - engagement in clinical ancillary tasks (indirect counseling experience), and - participation in at least 2.5 hours of weekly supervision of all practicum counseling experiences.
+- counseling interactions with clients (direct counseling service), - engagement in clinical ancillary tasks (indirect counseling experience), and - participation in at least 2.5 hours of weekly supervision of all practicum counseling experiences.

-Demonstration of clinical competence will be assessed based on feedback provided by each student's individual and group supervisors in regard to their observation of practicum students and student work in the activities listed, above.
+Demonstration of clinical competence will be assessed based on feedback provided by each student's individual and group supervisors' observations of practicum students and student work in the activities listed above.

-The details/operational definitions of clinical competence assessment, direct counseling experience, indirect counseling experience, and supervision are explained in the Course Objectives (CO), below.
+The details/operational definitions of clinical competence assessment, direct counseling experience, indirect counseling experience, and supervision are explained in the Course Objectives (CO) below.